handsontable/hyperformula/.github/pull_request_template.md

 3.

 ### Compliance
-- [ ] My change is compliant with [ODFF standard](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part4-formula/OpenDocument-v1.3-os-part4-formula.html)
+- [ ] My change is compliant with [ODFF Standard](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part4-formula/OpenDocument-v1.3-os-part4-formula.html).
-- [ ] My change is compatible with Microsoft Excel
+- [ ] My change is compatible with Microsoft Excel.
-- [ ] My change is compatible with Google Sheets
+- [ ] My change is compatible with Google Sheets.

 ### Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->